 SB 120 (Committee on Budget and Fiscal Review) of the current legislative session, conforms the CalWORKs HVP, with enacted statute that provides aid to a pregnant person as of the date of the application for aid; deletes the provision limiting eligibility for the HVP with respect to pregnant CalWORKs applicants who have not reached the 2nd trimester; and authorizes CDSS to implement and administer these provisions by means of all-county letters or similar instructions from the department until regulations are adopted.
-SB 120 is pending before the Assembly Committee on Budget and Fiscal Review.

-SB 80 (Committee on Budget), Chapter 27, Statutes of 2019, see comments above.
+SB 80 (Committee on Budget and Fiscal Review), Chapter 27, Statutes of 2019, see comments above.